Yejashi/obsidianNotes/Research/AMDGPU/Intro To Register Pressure.md

 GPUs execute many wavefronts (warps) in parallel on each compute unit and occupancy determines how many of these wavefronts can be resident and ready to run at the same time.

-Occupancy depends on the amount of resources (e.g. registers, LDS, etc) used by a wavefront.
+Occupancy is determined by the per-wavefront consumption of hardware resources, such as registers and shared memory (LDS).

 Now, the amount of resources depends on the kernel.
 So if a kernel is using a lot of registers you will have less change to have more waves per CU at the same time.